CiscoISE/terraform-provider-ciscoise/docs/data-sources/support_bundle_status.md

 subcategory: ""
 description: |-
   It performs read operation on SupportBundleStatus.
-  - This data source allows the client to get a support bundle status by ID.
-  - This data source allows the client to get all the support bundle status.
+  This data source allows the client to get a support bundle status by ID.This data source allows the client to get all the support bundle status.
 ---

 # ciscoise_support_bundle_status (Data Source)